 We can try to pass more laws and regulations against those who pollute the environment, but the laws we have now are not enforced against the worst offenders.
 Fracking in the U.S. is exempt from the Clean Air and Clean Water Act.
 Without government support and subsidy, fracking is not a financially viable venture.
 It’s dirty; it destroys property.
 If frackers were forced to take responsibility for the toxic waste produced extracting gas, there would be no profit for them.
 If oil companies actually had to clean up their spills instead of just awarding owners compensation for the loss of income and property, oil industry profits would greatly diminish.

 The Federal Reserve has the privilege of deciding who gets new money that is created in the U.S..
 A lot of it is given to the fossil fuel industry at low or no interest.
-If we phased out the Federal Reserve, a National Bank would decide where to loan new money.
 No new money should be created to loan to private corporations of any kind or to individuals.
 New U.S. dollars should only be put in circulation to pay for public infrastructure and public works.

 We have a money spigot on full bast for the fossil fuel industry.
-Just turn that spigot off.
-To start cleaning up the mess, tax all fossil fuel products and by-products, such as plastics, to raise money from those who have helped make the mess pay for cleaning it up.
+First, we need to turn that spigot off.
+Nest, we need to levy a tax all fossil fuel products and by-products, such as plastics, so that those who have helped make the mess pay for cleaning it up.
 Those who don’t contribute to pollution should not be forced to pay for those who do.